-1. STAY WITH YOUR BUDDY (Pages 2-3 Activity Book).
-(Write on board: BUDDY) Background: Through drawing a picture of themselves and their Buddy, children are introduced to understanding the importance of having a buddy; physical descriptions of themselves and their buddy.
-These skills help them to be more aware of what people look like, what they're wearing in the event of being separated or lost, or a crime report.
+1. STAY WITH YOUR BUDDY (Pages 2-3, Activity Book) (Write on board: BUDDY) Background: Through drawing a picture of themselves and their Buddy, children are introduced to understanding the importance of having a buddy; physical descriptions of themselves and their buddy.
+These skills help them to be more aware of what people look like, what they're wearing if separated or lost, or a crime report.